cwcentral/CarND-Behavioral-Cloning-P3/README.md

 The resulting video of a single lap using my model can be viewed here:
 [video-result](video.mp4?raw=true) or [here (youtube)](https://youtu.be/272J__Cajds)

-NOTE: The trained model was executed on the simulator in 320x240 mode, with fastest rendering quality setting on **track 1**.
+NOTE: The trained model was executed on the simulator in VGA mode, with fastest rendering quality setting on **track 1**.

 ### Improvements to Training this CNN